American Friends Service Committee: Criticism

-Since the 1970s, some criticism of the AFSV has come from liberals within the Society of Friends, who charge that the organization has drifted from its Quaker roots and has become indistinguishable from other political pressure groups.
+Since the 1970s, some criticism of the AFSC has come from liberals within the Society of Friends, who charge that the organization has drifted from its Quaker roots and has become indistinguishable from other political pressure groups.
 Quakers expressed concern with AFSC's abolition of their youth work camps during the 1960s and what some saw as a decline of Quaker participation in the organization.

 In June 1979, a cover article in The New Republic attacked AFSC for abandoning the tradition of pacifism.
 The criticisms became prominent after a gathering of Friends General Conference (FGC) in Richmond, Indiana, in the summer of 1979 when many Friends joined with prominent leaders, such as Kenneth Boulding, to call for a firmer Quaker orientation toward public issues.
 After the FGC Gathering, a letter listing the points of criticism was signed by 130 Friends and sent to the AFSC Board.
 In 1988, the book Peace and Revolution by conservative scholar Guenter Lewy repeated charges that AFSC had abandoned pacifism and religion.
 In response to Lewy's book, Chuck Fager published Quaker Service at the Crossroads in 1988.

 In 2010, Fager described that AFSC was "divorced" from Quakers' life as a faith community due to "an increasingly pronounced drift toward a lefty secularism" since the 1970s.
 It was reported that the Committee in 1975 adopted "a formal decision to make the Middle East its major issue".

 Some Jewish supporters of Israeli government policies have accused AFSC of having an anti-Jewish bias.
 In 1993, Jacob Neusner called the Committee "the most militant and aggressive of Christian anti-Israel groups".

 The AFSC's position on its website is that it "supports the use of boycott and divestment campaigns targeting only companies that support the occupation, settlements, militarism, or any other violations of international humanitarian or human rights law.
 Our position does not call for a full boycott of Israel or of companies because they are either Israeli or doing business in Israel.
 Our actions also never focus on individuals."